ryankaplan/vectorclock/README.md

 # vectorclock.sk

 This is a simple vector clock implementation written in [Skew](http://skew-lang.org/).

+What is Skew?
 Skew is a language that compiles to Javascript and C#, and will soon compile to C++ too.

+What are vector clocks?
+They're a data structure that help you determine a rough sense of "this event" caused "that event" in distributed systems.
+Formally: they help you generate a partial ordering (aka a directed acyclic graph) on the events in your system.

+Go [here](http://www.cs.rutgers.edu/~pxk/417/notes/clocks/) if you're interested in their formal description/theory.
+Go [here](http://basho.com/posts/technical/why-vector-clocks-are-easy/) if you're interested in a high level description of their applications.
+Go [here](http://basho.com/posts/technical/why-vector-clocks-are-hard/) if you're interested in a detailed description of how to use them.

 ## Documentation